Brain Injury Programme

 Input is also required from Neuropsychiatry, Gastroenterology, Endocrinology, Ophthalmology, and ENT.

-Acquired Brain Injury Referrals
+Acquired Brain Injury and Stroke Programme Referrals

 While early rehabilitation of patients with acquired complex neuro-disability typically starts in the Neurosciences Unit in Beaumont Hospital and Cork University Hospital, a significant percentage of patients do not require neurosurgical intervention and therefore come directly from the acute hospitals throughout the country.